Want to see a professional customer journey mapping tool in action? Request a demo session with sales!

 Jennifer, could you tell us about your role and responsibilities?

 I'm the Director of User Experience in Macadamian.
 In that role, I lead our team of user experience researchers, interaction, visual, and graphic designers.
-Our team works closely with our clients to do research and design and ultimately deliver products to our customers.
+Our team works closely with our clients to do research, design, and ultimately deliver products to our customers.

-I work really closely with the Director of our Project Management Office and the Director of Engineering, collaborating on the development of our products.
-We are a distributed team, and we have an office in Cluj-Napoca, Romania, and another in Yerevan, Armenia.
+I work closely with the Director of our Project Management Office and the Director of Engineering, collaborating on developing our products.
+We are a distributed team with an office in Cluj-Napoca, Romania, and another in Yerevan, Armenia.
 The global office is headquartered in Canada.

 What projects do you typically work on?
 Who are your clients?